 Of important note, Free Union is also a town of artists.
 Free Union has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Free Union’s character.

-Because of many things, Free Union is a great place for families with children to consider.
-First of all, many other families with children live here, making Free Union a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Free Union has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Free Union is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Free Union’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 Free Union is a small town, and as is often the case with smaller towns, the population isn't large or dense enough to support much in the way of a public transportation system.
 In fact, there are many rural roads around Free Union, which makes walking or biking to and from work a bit difficult.
 This makes for a very car-oriented town: 100.00% of residents commute to work by private automobile, and people often drive out of town for work, shopping, and other activities.